obilaniu/Benzina/doc/source/contribution/submitting_bugs.rst

 information may be ignored or punted back to you, delaying a fix.
 The below constitutes a bare minimum; more info is almost always better:

-* **What version of the core programming language interpreter/compiler are you using?** For example, if it's a Python project, are you using Python 2.7.3?
+* **What version of the core programming language interpreter are you using?**
-  Python 3.3.1?
-PyPy 2.0?
+  For example, are you using Python 3.5?
+Python 3.6?
 * **Which version or versions of the software are you using?** Ideally, you followed the advice above and have ruled out (or verified that the problem exists in) a few different versions.